ircv3/ircv3-specifications/extensions/sts.md

 The STS policy is imposed for all connections to a hostname.
-This means that mixing STS-enabled and non-secure IRC servers, or running multiple STS-enabled IRC servers on the same hostname may on different ports will result in some clients only being able to connect to a single IRC server on that host, depending on which IRC server they connected to first.
+This means that mixing STS-enabled and non-secure IRC servers, or running multiple STS-enabled IRC servers on the same hostname on different ports will result in some clients only being able to connect to a single IRC server on that host, depending on which IRC server they connected to first.